kshaffer/courses/mt1-unit3.md

 *Theoretical thinking* objectives for the semester (each of the four count as a concept for final-grade purposes):

 - Choose four voice-leading principles (two from strict two-voice composition, two from strict four-voice composition).
-For each one, write no more than a paragraph, or create a video of no more than 1.5 minutes, explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).
+For each one, write no more than a paragraph, create a video of no more than 1.5 minutes, explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).
+You may also sign up for a 15-minute oral exam appointment in which to explain all four.

 See [syllabus](theory1.html) for end-of-unit reassessment policy.